Disclaimer: I don't own Burn Notice, or any of the characters. This story has been written for fun.

 Standing up, he takes the drink offered by one of his supporters.
 They know what is about to come.
 This isn't his first fight in this drinking dive.
-He has been here for seven months.
+He has been here for six months.
 He is the Tiger, El Tigre... a down and out foreigner wasting away in the Dominican sun after being thrown off a cargo ship for fighting with other crew members.

 He knocks the drink back in one smooth gulp and stretches out his back.
 When he turns and faces his opponent, he lasers in on him: Time to take the kid out and make some money.